 Abstract expressionism was the dominant movement in American painting in the late 1940s and 1950s.
 Characterized by a desire to convey powerful emotions through the sensuous qualities of paint, often on canvases of huge size, it was the first major development in American art to achieve international status and influence and thus recognized as the most significant art movement since the Second World War.

-As the viewer revels on the intensely ferocious red hue inundating the 48 x 36-inch (121,92 x 91.44 cm) canvas, he’s arrested and consumed by an expression of pure commitment in the squinted eye of a “line” rendered violinist who, despite a gesture that suggests obfuscation, relentlessly pursues his search for the perfect keynote.
+As the viewer revels in the intensely ferocious hues inundating the 48 x 36-inch (121,92 x 91.44 cm) canvas, he’s arrested and consumed by an expression of pure commitment in the tripartite rendered visage of a “line” rendered violinist who, despite a gesture that suggests obfuscation, relentlessly pursues his search for the perfect keynote.
 In the abyss of his quandary, subtly expressed by the receding shapes of the stringed instrument that seems to be a cross between a cello, violin and bass guitar, the composer has stood courageous, thwarted the odds and birthed a mellifluously passionate rhythm as evinced by the chromatic red deluging the picture plane.

-These two works are an early example of the Nya’s persistent focus towards purification by dismantling, dissecting and reducing a painting to the elementary elements of line, space and color.
-As the series evolves, the artist’ relentless search for perfection becomes conspicuous and the symbiotic relationship between each piece is visible.
+These two works are an early example of the Nya’s persistent focus on purification by dismantling, dissecting and reducing a painting to the elementary elements of line, space and color.
+As the series evolves, the artist’s relentless search for perfection becomes conspicuous and the symbiotic relationship between each piece is visible.

-a: The preference for working on a huge scale, (see the painting “Escort of Wisdom”)
+a: The preference for working on a huge scale, (see “Escort of Wisdom”)

 d: The tenacious belief in the absolute individuality of the artist.